fairDataSociety/fds-blog/content/posts/designing-the-data-hive-principles-based-decentralised-architectures.md

 ***

+A note from the authors

+TODO MISTAL ADD SOME MESSAGE IF YOU WANT?

+***

 **References and footnotes**

 \[1\] : Swarm: Storage and communication infrastructure for a self-sovereign digital society, available at: [https://www.ethswarm.org/swarm-whitepaper.pdf](https://www.ethswarm.org/swarm-whitepaper.pdf "https://www.ethswarm.org/swarm-whitepaper.pdf").